 A luxury guitar that can go anywhere

-For the LTD EC-1, Traveler Guitar teamed up with ESP to create the finest travel size electric guitar on the market.
-To look at, this guitar is stunning – this deluxe version has a Les Paul style body made from mahogany for superior tone, and a quilted maple finish that would look right at home on a $4000 PRS.
-By removing the headstock and compressing the body, Traveler Guitar have managed to keep a full 24.75” scale, and still make this guitar 24% shorter and 29% lighter than a full size LP style instrument while retaining the ergonomics, comfort and playability.
+For the LTD EC-1, Traveler Guitar teamed up with ESP to create the finest travel-size electric guitar on the market.
+To look at, this guitar is stunning – this deluxe version had a Les Paul-style body made from mahogany for superior tone and a quilted maple finish that would look right at home on a $4000 PRS.
+By removing the headstock and compressing the body, Traveler Guitar managed to keep a full 24.75” scale, and still make this guitar 24% shorter and 29% lighter than a full-size LP-style instrument while retaining the ergonomics, comfort, and playability.
 The EC-1 is customizable too, with adjustable saddles to correct both action and intonation.

-Another of this guitar’s more unique design features is the layout of the tuners, which to save space have been embedded right in the center of the body.
-The strings wrap around the bridge and through the body to the machine heads, which are located on the back.
-What makes this guitar stand out the most is the built in amplifier – within this tiny body, there is a headphone preamp, meaning there’s no need to even carry a mini amp with you.
-Simply plug in your headphones and away you go.
-To ensure full, rich tones, it’s fitted with a full size ESP Designed active humbucker.
-Further to that, the built in amp even has clean boost, overdrive and distortion settings, giving you the ability to access a full tonal range without the need to carry anything other than the guitar and headphones.
+Another of this guitar’s more unique design features was the layout of the tuners, which to save space were been embedded right in the center of the body.
+The strings wrapped around the bridge and through the body to the machine heads, which were located on the back.
+What made this guitar stand out the most was the built-in amplifier – within this tiny body, there was a headphone preamp, meaning there was no need to even carry a mini amp with us.
+We simply plugged in our headphones and away we went.
+To ensure full, rich tones, it was fitted with a full-size ESP Designed active humbucker.
+Further to that, the built-in amp even had clean boost, overdrive, and distortion settings, giving us the ability to access a full tonal range without the need to carry anything other than the guitar and headphones.

 The Traveler Guitar LTD EC-1 is available in quilted maple Dark Brown Sunburst, or quilted maple Violet Shadow finishes.